SiegeSailor/Website/articles/notes/docker-mount-in-gitlab-runners.md

 # Docker Mount in GitLab Runners

 When using Docker containers to generate files in a mounted location in a GitLab runner, if the cleanup or permission handling for the generated files are not done properly within the container, it creates a permission issue happens every time the runner checks out the repository, therefore stops the runner from running any future jobs.

-Consider this guide is helpful if the followings all are met:
+## Reproduction

+This section demonstrates how to reproduce this issue.

+### Prerequesites

+The issue will only happen when the following conditions are all met:

 - Developers don't have access to the runners
 - Runners run as a non-root user, such as `gitlab-runner`